Sending messages from JavaScript to C#

 } else {

-// The window.vuplex object hasn't been initialized yet because the page is still
+// The window.vuplex object hasn't been initialized yet, so listen for the

-// loading, so add an event listener to send the message once it's initialized.
+// vuplexready event to send the message when window.vuplex is initialized.

 window.addEventListener('vuplexready', sendMessageToCSharp);